The best lasagne in Melbourne

 Who needs meat when you have Di Stasio Citta's dreamy veggie sensation?
 The pasta masters' lasagne pasqualina has delicious layers of mozzarella, basil and tomatoes.
 The result is a golden, cheesy, fine dining take on a homestyle dish.

-While known for their award-winning pizza, the team at D.O.C also have a dedicated pasta spot, D.O.C Espresso & Delicatessen.
+While known for their award-winning pizza, the team at D.O.C also have a dedicated pasta spot, D.O.C Osteria.
 The lasagne is a little slice of Emilia-Romagna in Melbourne.
-Made in the traditional way with fresh pasta sheets, dollops of bolognese and a thick béchamel.
-It’s finished with a generous serving of parmigiano and can be ordered gluten-free.
+Made in the traditional way with fresh pasta sheets, dollops of veal and pork meat sauce and a thick béchamel.
+It’s finished with a generous serving of parmigiana and can be ordered gluten free.

 Tiamo